Vindexus/DungeonWorld/classes/medium.md

 ## Starting Moves

 ### Seance
 When you take an hour to perform a seance ritual, you invite a spirit to inhabit your body.
-Choose a spirit from Spiritual Affinity you have available and set your *instability* to 0.
+Choose a spirit type from Spiritual Affinity you have available and set your *instability* to 0.
 The spirit will leave your body after a day, or if you seance again.

 ### Spiritual Affinity
 Your ability to seance is limited to spirits who type you have an affinity with.
 Choose two types of spirits you are able to seance with.
 Whenever you are possessed by a new type of spirit, or spend time speaking with a new type, you may check off that type.